-Spice and seasonings giant McCormick & Co. also knows something about flavors.
+Spice and seasonings heavyweight McCormick & Co. also knows something about flavors.
 The Hunt Valley, Maryland, based company has been publishing its McCormick Flavor Forecast for more than 20 years, revealing “the trends that transform the way we cook, flavor, and eat.”

 “The pandemic sizably shifted the way we’ve lived our lives over the past year, yet food continues to be a way to bring people together, even virtually.
 Despite global travel restrictions, lockdowns, and logging in from vastly different time zones, it was moving to see everyone committed to our mission to study emerging trends and identify the flavors that will undoubtedly spark inspiration for both the home cook and professional chef for years to come,” Kevan Vetter, Executive Chef and Director of Culinary Development for McCormick said in a press release announcing the company’s research results.

 McCormick’s data reveals a quartet of flavor trends food and beverage manufacturers should pay attention to: